Marketing

 The holiday season is finally here!
 And even though we warned you to plan ahead in June, you might be finding it quite challenging to keep your users engaged during the summer.

-However, this summer comes packed with great sports events, including the Tour de France, the FIFA Women's World Cup, and the Wimbledon final.
+However, this summer comes packed with great sports events, including the Tour de France, the Wimbledon final and of course, the 2025 FIFA Club World Cup Final.

 Other special dates in July include the Fourth of July (obviously!) and Emoji Day!